kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 #### Member Description:
 The variables declared inside this function include `ambiguous_data`, `numData` and `biggest`, all of `int` datatype. `ambiguous_data` keeps a track on the number of data which the classifier was not able to classify.
 The `numData` stores the value for the total number of training inputs in the verification file. `biggest` stores the index which has maximum activation value and thus, helps in classification.
 #### Description:
 Classify() is called when the user wants to classify a specific file.
 In that case, the value of `numData` is calculated and a loop is started which goes through all the classification data inputs in the file.
-At the start of the loop, `biggest` is set to 0 and forwardPropagation() is called to assign the values to the weighted_inputs and activations matrices for each classification data input.
+At the start of the loop, `biggest` is set to 0 and forwardProp() is called to assign the values to the weighted_inputs and activations matrices for each classification data input.
 Once the activations at the ouput layer are assigned, it checks for the biggest value generated.
 If it finds the biggest value, the training data input is said to be classified.
 Otherwise, `ambiguous_data` value is incremented by 1 if no biggest value is found.
 If biggest was found, it further classifies it into horizontal, vertical or diagonal based on the idex stored in the biggest.
 Once the loop goes through the complete data set, the ouput is displayed which says the number of data inputs classified according to the different categories and at last displays the accuracy of the classifier based on the classified data out of the complete data set.

 ### 9. randomizeMatrix()
 #### Syntax: